psndna88/AGNi_pureMIUI/Documentation/power/pm_qos_interface.rst

 int pm_qos_request(param_class):
   Returns the aggregated value for a given PM QoS class.

+int pm_qos_request_for_cpu(param_class, cpu):
+Returns the aggregated value for a given PM QoS class for the specified cpu.

+int pm_qos_request_for_cpumask(param_class, cpumask):
+Returns the aggregated value for a given PM QoS class for the specified cpumask.

 int pm_qos_request_active(handle):
   Returns if the request is still active, i.e. it has not been removed from a